-Since we’re cooking for us, and not actually dining in her company, we can choose to adapt the now classic recipe to the less timid palate.
+Since we’re cooking for us, and not actually dining in royal company, we can choose to adapt the now classic recipe to the less timid palate.
 And it’s no insult to her or to the original recipe, for this is the kind of recipe that tastes “right” despite the strength of the spicing.
 It’s the basic formula that is important, and that is the threesome of cold chicken, mayonnaise, and curry spices.
 That really is the heart of it; it’s that simple.
 And it’s quick and easy to make.

 What else goes into it?
 Let’s start with Spry and Hume’s original recipe.
 Other than chicken and mayonnaise, it contained curry paste, tomato purée, red wine, onion, apricot halves, bay leaf, lemon juice, and cream.

 I approached the recipe with a background of the cuisine and spices of the Cape, so my first thought was to use dried apricots, and the second was to add golden sultanas.
 This is because I think the dish benefits by having more of the sweet fruitiness that they both bring, and the texture of the sultanas in particular is pleasing.
 Apricots are essential, although some recipes for it leave them out, which is a shame; if you’re moving that far away from the original it ceases to be Coronation Chicken at all.
 We can add to it rather than subtract from it; that’s the key.
-For the spicing, I went straight to my Durban Curry masala mix, because it would seem curlish to leave the old Natal colony out.
+For the spicing, I went straight to my Durban Curry masala mix, because it would seem churlish to leave the old Natal colony out.

 Another change in my recipe is the addition of chutney.
 It seems obvious to me that chutney is the perfect way to complete the flavour profile of Coronation Chicken.
 It underscores the sweetness by balancing it with sour, and enhances the spices just as it does when served with a hot curry.